Somebody Loan Me a Dime: Critical reception

 The album overall received good reception by critics and is described by the 1993 The Big Book of Blues as "essential listening."
 AllMusic in its review characterized the album as "one of the most subtly satisfying electric blues albums of the '70s".
 New York based WGMC blue radio host Jeff Harris describes the album as "one of the era’s true masterpieces", Robinson's "pinnacle".

 Village Voice Robert Christgau offers some dissent; though he graded the album a B+ overall, indicated that Robinson's voice (though well utilized) lacked power, his songs lacked hooks (aside from "Gotta Wake Up") and his music was "stylish and thoughtful" but restrained.
 AllMusic's Bill Dahl, by contrast, praised Robinson for the power of several composition and focused particularly on his voice, a "deep, rich baritone [that] sounds more like a magic carpet than a piece of barbed wire," indicating that Robinson "speaks in jazz-inflected tongues, full of complex surprises."
 Harris, too, pays particular attention to Robinson's voice, which he describes as "a thing of beauty, a deep, rich baritone that glides along and is a perfect counterpoint to his elegant guitar work."

+Robert Rusch in a highly positive Downbeat review points out: "There is more here than just non-descript blues.
+There is a tradition and taste, but most important, there is a compelling individuality of style and delivery."